BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_magic_box/01/index.md

 ### Project Overview

 Learn about coding, circuits, and mechanical design as you make a box that "magically" opens when you walk up to it!
-Free online classes available with purchase.

-Recommended Ages: 10+

 ### Materials